jamis/bulk_insert/README.md

 ```

 That will save the batch as it has been defined to that point, and then
 empty the batch so that you can add more rows to it if you want.
+Note
+that all records saved together will have the same created_at/updated_at
+timestamp (unless one was explicitly set).

 ### Batch Set Size